 - 1. All time actually spent performing the duties of the assigned represented bargaining unit job;

 - 2. Travel time required by the Employer during normal work hours from one work site to another or travel time prior to normal work hours to a different work location that is greater than the employee's normal home-to-work travel time and all travel in accordance with applicable wage and hour laws;

-- 3. Vacation leave:
+- 3. Vacation leave;

 - 4. Sick leave;

 - 5. Compensatory time;

-- 6. Suspended operations leave;
+- 6. Holidays; and

-- 7. Holidays; and
+- 7. Any other paid time not listed below.

-- 8. Any other paid time not listed below.
+- D. Work for overtime purposes does not include:

-D. Work for overtime purposes does not include:
+- 1. Shared leave;

-- 1. Shared leave; - 2.
-Leave without pay; - 3.
+- 2. Leave without pay; - 3.
 Additional compensation for time worked on a holiday; and - 4.
 Time compensated as standby, callback, or any other penalty pay.